Veil-Project/veil/doc/build-netbsd.md

 ======================
 (updated for NetBSD 7.0)

-This guide describes how to build bitcoind and command-line utilities on NetBSD.
+This guide describes how to build veild and command-line utilities on NetBSD.

-This guide does not contain instructions for building the GUI.
+This guide does not contain instructions for building the Qt GUI.

 Preparation
 -------------